Industry Insights

 McGonnagle closed the roundtable discussion by asking all six panelists if pathology departments would be in better or worse shape in three years.

-All six struck an optimistic tone, with Avunjian, in particular, suggesting that future pathology labs will find success by being able to differentiate in their respective marketplaces thanks to strong partnerships with pathology lab software providers that continue to push the envelope in terms of features and functionality available within modern LIS pathology systems.
+All six struck an optimistic tone, with Avunjian, in particular, suggesting that future pathology labs will find success by differentiating in their respective marketplaces thanks to strong partnerships with pathology lab software providers that continue to push the envelope in terms of features and functionality available within modern LIS pathology systems.

 Learn More: The Role of Anatomic Pathology Software in Optimizing Laboratory Workflow Management

-Learning More About the State of the LIS System Market
+Learning More About the State of the LIS Systems Market

-For pathology lab management colleagues interested in learning more about what a modern LIS laboratory information system like the LigoLab Informatics Platform can offer, check out these related links with helpful information.
+For pathology lab management colleagues interested in learning more about what a modern LIS laboratory information system like the LigoLab Informatics Platform can offer, check out the white paper linked below.

-Comparing the LigoLab Informatics Platform with Legacy Laboratory Information System Software
+White Paper: Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software

 Modernizing Medical Labs: The LigoLab Approach to Innovation